Benno-K/cloud-backup-tools/README.md

 **WARNING:**
 I haven"t used or tested cbackup for years now.
 Try at your own risk.
-For local backups the script "backup" is running nightly for about a decadei now, and I restored files from it.
+For local backups the script "backup" is running nightly for about a decade now, and I restored files from it.
 Restoring single files from it requires that you have enough space to gunzip the dumps to be able to mount them.

 ### Update
 The cbackup has been enhanced